andrew-lis/Workbench/README.md

 ## Known Issues

-* *Editing an alias requires also resetting the VSCode.* File aliases can be renamed to anything by editing the `workbench.json` file.
-But the file is not reloaded.
-The workaround is to reset the vscode.
+* *Editing an alias requires triggering a config reload* File aliases can be renamed to anything by editing the `workbench.json` file and invoking `Workbench: Reload Config`.
 There are features on the roadmap to enable automatic reloads and allow alias editing from a command.